Inductive logic programming at 30: Optimality

 \section{Optimality}

 There are often multiple (sometimes infinitely many) hypotheses that explain the data.
 Deciding which hypothesis to choose has long been a difficult problem.
-Older ILP systems were not guaranteed to induce optimal programs, where optimal typically means with respect to the size of the induced program or the coverage of examples.
-A key reason for this limitation was that most search techniques learned a single clause at a time, leading to the construction of sub-programs which were sub-optimal in terms of program size and coverage.
-For instance, programs induced by Aleph offer no guarantee of optimality with respect to the program size and coverage.
+Many systems aim for maximum classification accuracy.
+For instance, Aleph, by default, aims to maximum \emph{coverage} of each clause it adds to a hypothesis, where coverage is measured as $P - N$, where $P$ and $N$ are the number of positive and negative examples covered by the clause respectively.
+Note that Aleph supports various evaluation metrics, such as \emph{compression}, measured as $P - N - L + 1$, where $P$ and $N$ are as before and $L$ is the number of literals in the clause.
+However, older ILP systems are typically not guaranteed to induce optimal programs/theories.
+A key reason for this limitation was that most search techniques learned a single clause at a time, leading to the construction of sub-programs that are sub-optimal in terms of program size and coverage.
+For instance, Aleph offers no guarantee of optimality with respect to the program size and coverage.

 Newer ILP systems try to address this limitation.
 As with the ability to learn recursive programs, the main development is to take a global view of the induction task by using meta-level search techniques.
 In other words, rather than induce a single clause at a time from a single example, the idea is to induce multiple clauses from multiple examples.
 For instance, ILASP uses ASP's optimisation abilities to provably learn the program with the fewest literals.
+ILASP3 \cite{ilasp3} adopts a similar approach to account for noise.

 The ability to learn optimal programs opens up ILP to new problems.
 For instance, learning efficient logic programs has long been considered a difficult problem in ILP \cite{mugg:ilp94,ilp20}, mainly because there is no declarative difference between an efficient program, such as mergesort, and an inefficient program, such as bubble sort.
 To address this issue, Metaopt \cite{metaopt} extends Metagol to support learning efficient programs.
 Metaopt maintains a cost during the hypothesis search and uses this cost to prune the hypothesis space.
 To learn minimal time complexity logic programs, Metaopt minimises the number of resolution steps.
 For instance, imagine trying to learn a \emph{find duplicate} program, which finds any duplicate element in a list e.g. \emph{[p,r,o,g,r,a,m]} $\mapsto$ \emph{r}, and \emph{[i,n,d,u,c,t,i,o,n] } $\mapsto$ \emph{i}.
 Given suitable input data, Metagol can induce the program: